<img alt="" src="https://secure.365-visionary-insightful.com/791718.png" style="display:none;">

 min read.|11 Sep 24

-The Hidden Cost of Empty Trucks: How the Freight Industry is Wasting Billions
+The Hidden Cost of Empty Trucks

 One of the most significant inefficiencies in the freight industry is the prevalence of trucks driving back empty after delivering their loads.
 This problem is not only a waste of fuel and time but also contributes to unnecessary environmental pollution and increased operational costs for carriers.